PapiLer/Reforestation/README.md

-## Why don’t skeletons ever go trick or treating?
-Because they have nobody to go with.
+## Why don't skeletons ride roller coasters?
+They don't have the stomach for it.